• +6012-341-1400

 • World History

-• Government
+• Global Government & Politics

 • World Geography is the study of physical factors of the different regions of the world, as well as human factors such as traditions, ethnicity, language, religion, economics, and politics.
 Students will learn how they fit in the global framework and study global issues like international conflict, population growth, and globalization.